 We also made Lahmacun, thin Turkish pizza with minced/ground meat topping at our Turkish cookery class – another big hit! – We then placed some Piyaz Salad in the middle of Lahmacun and rolled to eat, as we do it traditionally at home.
 Such a wonderful combination.
 Here’s my Lahmacun recipe, if you like to make it at home.

 I am passionate about healthy, delicious Turkish cuisine; this recipe and over 90 healthy, authentic Turkish recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland.
-Signed copies are now 20 % off until end July 2019 at this link and delivered worldwide including USA, if you like to get a signed copy.
+Signed copies are now 20 % this link and delivered worldwide including USA, if you like to get a signed copy.

 I hope you enjoy this easy, delicious, healthy Piyaz Salad, Afiyet Olsun,